Ettedgui Synagogue, Casablanca

 The King's program facilitated the reconstruction of the Ettegui Synagogue in 2016.
 His aim was to, "protect Moroccan Jews living in Morocco."
 The Ettegui Synagogue continues to function as a synagogue and as a symbol of Jewish history and culture in Morocco.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Casablanca.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Ettedgui Synagogue on Map